Proto-Hebrew Inscriptions In Mount Sinai Area

 Todd Eaton independently reached a similar conclusion after viewing the inscriptions first-hand.
 He also theorizes that the Hebrew alphabet was taught using the stars in the Ecliptic plane.

-He says he noticed that the alphabets "appear" in the stars when he slept outside at Jabal Maqla with a consistent orientation.
+He says he noticed that the alphabets "appear" in the stars (the constellations) when he slept outside at Jabal Maqla with a consistent orientation.
 The letters become visible in the sky from right to left, which is how Hebrew is read.

 The proto-Hebrew inscriptions at Mount Sinai offer a fascinating piece of evidence for the theory that Jabal Maqla is the correct location for the Exodus account.